 Is fear of putting yourself out there getting in your way?
 Understanding the whys of your fear and what to do about it is key to moving forward with your blog.
 Gain confidence through action.

-Fear of Blogging and Vulnerability
+Fear of Being Seen and Vulnerability

-Lately I’ve seen a lot of would-be bloggers who feel frightened at the thought of putting their work out there.
-They spend their time thinking about blogging and wish to be a successful blogger, but then avoid doing anything about it because they are so scared of being judged or of failing.
-Fear of blogging is a real problem!
+Lately I’ve seen a lot of would-be business owners who feel frightened at the thought of putting their work out there.
+They spend their time thinking about blogging or making videos and wish to be a successful, but then avoid doing anything about it because they are so scared of being judged or of failing.

 When you put your creativity out there in the world, it feels like putting a part of yourself on display to be judged and evaluated by others.
-You worry people might think you’re wasting your time or that what you are doing is silly.
+You worry people might think you’re wasting your time or that what you’re doing is silly.
 People may not appreciate your work and they may choose not to like you.
-No wonder there is such a fear of blogging!

 You might fear that once you write the post or create the product you will have no other ideas.
 Sometimes the thought of having to write post after post for years to come can act as a barrier to success.
-It is overwhelming to consider that you will have to come up with all that content!
+What if you pick the wrong niche?

 Maybe you fear that you just don’t know enough.
-Either you wonder why anyone would listen to you (remember impostor syndrome) or you are stuck not knowing what to do next!
+Either you wonder why anyone would listen to you (remember impostor syndrome <—book) or you are stuck not knowing what to do next!
 It all feels so overwhelming that you just do nothing.